SupremoRTD/simple-unit-test/README.md

 I just wanted to see if I can write my own since I've never really thought about how these things are made.

-I'm going to also write a little something to run all "-test.js" files because I'm tired of doing it manually.
-That'll happen sometime soon-ish-y, unless you want to do it, then that's cool too, pull it baby, pull it.

 With that being said, if you insist on using this, then read on my adventurous friends...